Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: INTRODUCTION

-The PMA properties of our NdCo$_{4.6}$ are thickness dependent.
-PMA appears above a threshold thickness of 30 to 40 nm and gradually increases until reaching its saturation value at thickness below 100 nm, indicating that it is built during the growth process of the film.
-Therefore, surface sensitive techniques applied at different thin films thickness should give information on how PMA is formed.
-For this study we used X-ray reflectivity (XRR) and HAXPES\cite{HAXPES_rev1,HAXPES_rev1}.
-XRR is very sensitive to the layer interfaces and should detect changes in thickness, electron densities and roughness.
-However, it cannot give the precise nature of the elemental composition of the layers and interfaces without some ambiguity.
-Electron densities for cobalt and neodymium might not be large enough to be distinguished if there is some intermixing.
-Photoemission spectroscopies are elemental sensitive probes with probe depths which can be about three times the inelastic electron mean free path ($\lambda_{IMFP}$) of the photoemitted electrons\cite{e_IMFP}.
+The present experiment shows that the PMA properties of our NdCo$_{4.6}$ are thickness dependent.
+PMA appears above a threshold thickness between 30 to 40 nm and gradually increases until it reaches its saturation value at a thickness below 100 nm, indicating that it is built during the growth process of the film, what is coherent with an increasing compressive strain as thickness increases.
+In order to obtain information on the possible diffusion process occurring during thin film growth that drive the system to its PMA properties, X-ray reflectivity (XRR) and HAXPES\cite{HAXPES_rev1,HAXPES_rev1} were applied to different thin-film thicknesses.
+Both techniques are not invasive and they are sensitive to the bulk and the interfaces of the deposited films.
+XRR is highly sensitive to layer interfaces and should detect changes in thickness, electron density and roughness.
+However, it cannot provide the precise nature of the elemental composition of the layers and interfaces without ambiguity.
+The electron densities of cobalt and neodymium may not be large enough to be distinguished if there is some intermixing.
+Photoemission spectroscopy is an elemental-sensitive probe with probe depths that can be about three times the inelastic electron mean free path ($\lambda_{IMFP}$) of the photoemitted electrons\cite{e_IMFP}.
 By using hard Xrays, HAXPES reaches larger probing depths than Xray absorption spectroscopy, when using secondary electron detection \cite{Probing_depth_XAS}, or Xray photoemission (XPS).
-Moreover, its probe depth can be modified by the incident photon energy and/or by choosing the specific excitation peaks\cite{HAXPES_rev1}.
-This allows the study of the composition and chemistry of the top layer region of the samples underneath the 3 nm thick silicon capping layer, and check the extension of the possible segregated layers by changing the probe depth.
+Moreover, the probe depth can be modified by the incident photon energy and/or by choosing the specific excitation peaks\cite{HAXPES_rev1}.
+This allows the study of the composition and chemistry of the top layer region of the samples underneath the 3 nm thick silicon capping layer and checks the extension of the possible segregated layers by changing the probe depth.